[2026 Latest Edition] Complete Preparation Guide for the Kendo First Dan Promotion Examination Written Test | 30 Questions and Sample Answers

 Q5.
 What happens if you make a mistake in a Japanese Kendo kata?

 A. In the case of the first-degree examination, even if you make a few mistakes, it is not fatal.
 What is important is how you respond when you make a mistake.
-It is important to continue without stopping or consulting in the middle.
+It is important to continue without stopping or consulting with your partner.
 Match your breathing with your partner and perform confidently until the end.

 Q6.
 Is it okay to hit both men during the practical examination?